ncbi/elastic-blast-docs/docs/source/tutorials.rst

 **Environment**

 It is possible to run these examples using the Cloud Shell as was done with the GCP and AWS quickstarts.
 On the other hand, there are advantages to using your own hardware or a cloud instance that you have started.
 Some advantages to using your own hardware or cloud instance are increased disk space and more processing power, allowing you to better make use of ElasticBLAST as part of a pipeline.
 If you will be using your own hardware or a cloud instance, you should review the :ref:`requirements`.
-You should also look at the section below on providing credentials.
+You should also look at the section below on :ref:`Providing Credentials <credentials>`.

 **Configuration Files**

-We discuss the overall structure of the ElasticBLAST configuration files.
 Below is the configuration file used in the AWS quickstart (the GCP file is similar).
 This file contains three sections: cloud-provider, cluster, and blast.
 Each section contains a number of configuration variables (key/value pairs).
 These are defined in :ref:`configuration`.
 The needed changes to each section are as follows:

-* cloud-provider: For GCP, the cloud-provider section requires the gcp-project, the gcp-region and the gcp-zone.
-For AWS, the cloud-provider section requires just the aws-region.
-These are described in the quickstarts.
-You will be able to use the same configuration variables used in the quickstart, assuming the same account.
+* cloud-provider: You will be able to use the same configuration variables used in the quickstart, assuming the same account.
+If you will be changing any part of this section, please refer to :ref:`gcp_conf` or :ref:`aws_conf`.

 * cluster: You do not need to change the configuration variables in this section, though you may want to change the number of machines ("num-nodes").
 In this section, you can also add a "use-preemptible = yes" key/value pair to indicate that you want to use a less expensive pre-emptible (GCP) or spot (AWS) instance.
-The key "pre-emptible" applies both to AWS spot instances and GCP pre-emptible instances.
+The key "use-preemptible" applies both to AWS spot instances and GCP pre-emptible instances.
 See :ref:`elb_use_preemptible` for details.

 * blast: You will need to edit the configuration variables in this section in order to accomplish your goal.
+You can provide BLAST specific paramters in this section such as the program, database and other BLAST command-line parameters.
+See :ref:`BLAST Configuration Options <blast_config_options>` for details.

 .. code-block::
     :linenos: